Dayy346/LeNet5Tool/README.md

 # LeNet-5 Based CNN Model Generator

 ## Overview
-This project is a comprehensive implementation and extension of the LeNet-5 Convolutional Neural Network (CNN), originally designed for handwritten digit recognition.
-The project evolved from a machine learning assignment into a versatile tool capable of adapting to various datasets and classification tasks, leveraging dynamic front-end and back-end integration.

-The core objective was to build and enhance the LeNet-5 model, initially trained on the MNIST dataset, and then expand its capabilities to process RGB data, incorporate advanced regularization techniques, and provide a user-friendly interface for training and testing custom datasets.
+This project is a comprehensive implementation and extension of the LeNet-5 Convolutional Neural Network, originally designed for handwritten digit recognition on the MNIST dataset.
+This project evolved from a machine learning assignment into a versatile tool capable of adapting to various datasets and classification tasks, Showcasing the versatility of deep learning in real world applications in a full stack web application.
+The objective was to build and enhance the LeNet 5 model, initially trained on the MNIST dataset, and then expand its capabilities to process RGB data, incorporate advanced regularization techniques, and provide a user friendly interface for training and testing custom datasets.
+Then producing a downloadable model for deployment.

 ---

 ## Features

 1. **Dynamic Model Adaptation**
-   - Initially trained on grayscale images (MNIST dataset) using LeNet-5, the model was modified to handle RGB datasets effectively.
+   - Initially trained on grayscale images using LeNet5, the model was modified to handle RGB datasets effectively.
    - Incorporates a toggle to switch between grayscale and RGB inputs seamlessly, allowing adaptability for diverse datasets.

 2. **Regularization and Overfitting Prevention**